Can a crystal be the ground state of a Bose system?: Mathematical substantiation

-We now find WF of a zero-temperature crystal.
+Let us try to find WF of a zero-temperature crystal.
+We will call a zero-temperature state of a crystal the ground state of a crystal.
 It is obvious that the weakly excited states of the Bose system cannot correspond to a crystal.
-In particular, the solution for the liquid state with one phonon in the zero approximation reads \cite{bijl,bz1955,yuv2,fey1972,mt2005}
+In particular, the solution for the liquid state with one phonon in the zero approximation reads \cite{bijl,bz1956,fey1972,yuv2,mt2006}

 (for periodic BCs).
-The solution for a two-phonon liquid state under the same BCs in the zero approximation is \cite{holes2019}
+The solution for a two-phonon liquid state under the same BCs in the zero approximation is \cite{holes2020,fey1954,cbf-lee2}

 Therefore, it is clear that GS of a crystal should correspond to a highly excited state of the Bose system.
-The solution for GS of a crystal can be easily guessed for a simple rectangular lattice and the zero BCs \cite{zero-crystal}:
+In addition, it is natural to expect that the network of nodes of WF does not change at the displacement of the crystal by the lattice period.
+The solution for GS of a crystal can be easily guessed for a simple rectangular lattice with $N\rightarrow\infty$ and the zero BCs ($\Psi=0$ at $x=0; L_{x}$, $y=0; L_{y}$, $z=0; L_{z}$) \cite{zero-crystal}: